hyperrhiz/jekyll-journal/README.md

 ## Previewing as you go

+As you save your files, they'll automatically regenerate; so you can preview the entire site using your browser.
+You might want to keep your terminal window open too, since this will tell you when the site has completed.
+Sometimes it can take a few seconds.

 Individual articles in each issue will only generate if the issue folder is listed as `output:true` in _config.yml.
 I've put in a commented out "issue02" so you can see how it will work after the first one.

+!important! _config.yml does not update while your local server is running.
+So, if you make changes to that file, you'll need to interrupt the web server (ctrl-c) in Terminal and restart it again using bundle exec jekyll serve.

 ## Workflow